The Knot Worldwide: Merger

+Expansions and acquisitions

 In February 2020, The Knot Worldwide announced it acquired Hitched, a U.K.-based wedding brand.
 In response to COVID-19, the company launched a $10 million assistance program for wedding vendors in need of support and introduced a campaign called Love is Essential covering the cost of dream marriage proposals for essential workers.
 In 2020, The Knot Worldwide launched The Knot Registry Store.
 The company also launched The Knot Invitations and later partnered with Vera Wang, JoJo Fletcher, Jordan Rodgers, and Jenna Dewan to introduce limited-edition collections.

 The Knot Worldwide launched Fellowship for Change in 2021, an annual program to support underserved wedding professionals in their first five years of business through education, mentorship and funding in the form of free advertising.
 The Bump and the National Medical Association partnered in 2021 to launch The Black Maternal Health Hub, designed to reduce Black maternal mortality rates.

 In 2023, The Knot Worldwide acquired Zankyou Ventures, a Spanish-based global wedding company, and Weven, a CRM/ERP SaaS wedding planning platform.

+The company acquired Simply Eloped, an online elopement planning platform, in 2024.

+Raina Moskowitz became CEO in 2025, having previously served as Etsy’s COO and CMO.
+Moskowitz was also on the board of directors of Sprout Social and formerly worked at American Express.
+She currently sits on the board of Match Group and Tech:NYC.

+In August 2025, The Knot partnered with Ring Concierge for a ring scavenger hunt across New York City in celebration of Taylor Swift and Travis Kelce’s engagement.